roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU management/Create heterogeneous computing clusters/Create a dedicated GPU cluster for heterogeneous computing.md

     |**Monitoring Agents**|Specify whether to install the Cloud Monitor agent.
 After the Cloud Monitor agent is installed on ECS instances, you can view monitoring information about the nodes in the Cloud Monitor console. |
     |**Log Service**|Specify whether to enable Log Service.
 You can select an existing project or create a project.

 If you select **Enable Log Service**, the Log Service plug-in is automatically installed in the cluster.
 When you create an application, you can activate Log Service through a few steps.
-For more information, see [Use Log Service to collect Kubernetes logs](/intl.en-US/User Guide for Kubernetes Clusters/Log management/Use Log Service to collect Kubernetes cluster logs.md).
+For more information, see [Use Log Service to collect container logs](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).

 After you select **Enable Log Service**, you can specify whether to **create Ingress dashboards** and whether to **install node-problem-detector and create event centers**. |
     |**Workflow Engine**|Specify whether to activate Alibaba Cloud Genomics Compute Service \(AGS\).     -   If you select this check box, the system automatically installs the AGS workflow plug-in when it creates the cluster.